1 billion rows challenge

 I lowered the k value to 512 megabytes, and the results were:

-I believe that there is a diminishing return on the amount of data that a thread processes.
-The more data a thread processes in this instance, the more overhead (outside of calculations obviously) occur.
+It seems that there is a diminishing return on the amount of data that a core processes.
+The more data a core processes in this instance, the more overhead (outside of calculations obviously) occur.
 An example of this is reading the chunk of data.
 In Python, this overhead is abstracted away tremendously as Python is a fairly high-level language.
-Also, the thread will be busy doing more work, and the Python multiprocessing pool will have to wait longer for threads to finish before tackling more chunks.
+Also, the core will be busy doing more work, and the Python multiprocessing pool will have to wait longer for cores to finish before tackling more chunks.

 Lets experiment some more, and take k down even lower.
 This time let's take it down to 100 megabytes.